asmaxwell/SFA_OAM_Circular/README.md

 # SFA OAM Circular
 Using the SFA to compute the orbital angular momentum of a photoelectron ionized via a strong circular sin^2 pulse laser field.
+Based on the results of this [preprint arXiv paper](https://arxiv.org/abs/2102.07453)

 To build on linux use the build.sh script, run:
 `./build.sh` in the directory